F-said/march-madness-predict/index.markdown

 </figure>

-And with publicly available packages such as [sklearn](https://scikit-learn.org/stable/), [keras](https://keras.io/), and [tensorflow](https://www.tensorflow.org/) the bar to start using machine learning has never been lower.
+With publicly available packages such as [sklearn](https://scikit-learn.org/stable/), [keras](https://keras.io/), and [tensorflow](https://www.tensorflow.org/) the bar to start using machine learning has never been lower.

-And with the [quintillion bytes](http://www.ijsrp.org/research-paper-0114/ijsrp-p2573.pdf) of data that we've produce every day, it seems that every field is now open to modeling.
-Not everyone can be an expert, but with the availability of open source data & machine learning, they can create models that perform like experts.
+In conjunction with the [quintillion bytes](http://www.ijsrp.org/research-paper-0114/ijsrp-p2573.pdf) of data that we've produce every day, it seems that every field is now open to modeling.
+Not everyone can be an expert, but with all these available tools and resources, they can create models that perform like experts.
 </details>

 <details markdown="1">